futuredapp/FuntastyKit/README.md

 ## License

-FTTestingKit is available under the MIT license.
+FuntastyKit is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.